 Academic Requirements

-At the start of each semester, student-athletes must be certified as eligible for intercollegiate athletic practice and competition based on the student-athlete’s NCAA degree progress and academic standing.
+At the start of each semester, student-athletes must be certified as eligible for intercollegiate athletic practice and competition based on each student-athlete’s NCAA degree progress and academic standing.

-At the start of each semester, student-athletes must be certified as eligible for intercollegiate athletic practice and competition based on the student-athlete’s NCAA degree progress and academic standing.
+At the start of each semester, student-athletes must be certified as eligible for intercollegiate athletic practice and competition based on each student-athlete’s NCAA degree progress and academic standing.

-Student-athletes may practice, but not compete, for a maximum of 45 days, after which they must be withheld from both practice and competition until final NCAA eligibility and amateurism certification is granted.
+Incoming freshmen have their academic eligibility and amateurism certified by the NCAA Eligibility Center.
+Student-athletes may practice, but not compete, for a maximum of 45 days while their certification is still in progress.
+After that 45-day period, they must be withheld from both practice and competition until final NCAA academic eligibility and amateurism certification are granted.

 To participate in intercollegiate athletics, a student-athlete must be enrolled full-time.
 Full-time is defined as a minimum of twelve (12) hours for an undergraduate student and a minimum of nine (9) hours for a graduate student.